VianneyMI/monggregate/docs/intro/mongodb-umbrella.md

 MongoDB continues to evolve with features like:

 - 📈 **Time Series Collections**: Optimized for time-series data
-- 🧠 **Vector Search**: For AI-powered applications
 - 🔄 **Change Streams**: Real-time data change notifications
+- 🔒 **Encryption**: At-rest, in-transit anre more importantly in-use queryable encryption.

-> ℹ️ **Note**: While these features are powerful, they're currently outside the scope of `monggregate`.
-Our focus remains on making the aggregation framework more accessible and developer-friendly.
+> ℹ️ **Note**: While these features are powerful, they're currently outside the scope of `monggregate`. `monggregate` focuses on making the aggregation framework more accessible and developer-friendly.